-Larval foodplant: Usually holly or ivy.
+Larval foodplant: Usually holly (Ilex aquifolium) or ivy (Hedera helix).
 Other plants can be used.

 Flight time: Usually April to May and July to early September.

 VC47 Confusion species: Common Blue.
 If the underside is seen, there should be no confusion.
 Flight behaviour and immediate habitat may help identify an individual in flight.